plaitse/ssh-key/README.md

 Passwords or other sensible information shouldn't be stored on client-side but only on the server's session.
 The most common thing is store tokkens on the client-side therefore we need the server's session should bet set to expire after a certain amount of time to avoid consuming ressources.

+# Testing

+Testing should be present all the time, by applying test-driven development.

+## Unit testing

+Unit testing is the practice of testing small pieces of code, typically individual functions, alone and isolated.
+If your test uses some external resource, like the network or a database, it’s not a unit test.
+It should essentially just give the function that’s tested some inputs, and then check what the function outputs is correct.

+Tools: Mocha, Jest, Jasmine and Tape.

+## Integration testing

+The idea is to test how parts of the system work together - the integration of the parts.
+While unit tests are isolated from other components, integration tests are not.
+For example, a unit test for database access code would not talk to a real database but an integration test would.
+One test could be validating a database by querying it to check the state is correct.

+Integration tests is more complex than unit ones because they might need some set up or configuration such as the setting up of a test database.
+Thefore we should only use them if necessary, when a piece of code is too complex to unit test.

+Tools: Mocha, Jest, Jasmine and Tape.

+## Functional aka E2E aka browser aka acceptance testing

+Functional testing is defined as the testing of complete functionality of some application; in practice with web apps, this means using some tool to automate a browser, which is then used to click around on the pages to test the application.

+Functional tests should be used for testing common user interactions to test a certain flow in a browser, such as registering an account.

+As integration tests, functional ones are complex and should be limited.
+They also run very slowly because they simulate real user interaction on a web page, so even page load times become a factor.

+While in unit and integration tests we would validate the results in code, functional test results should be validated the same way as if we were a user of the page.
+For instance, we could validate by checking that the browser is redirected to a "thanks for registering page".

+Tools: Selenium, Nightwatch, Protactor, PhantomJS and CasperJS.

+## TDD

+Test-Driven Development is a process for when we write and run tests.
+Following it makes it possible to have a very high test-coverage which is the percentage of code that is tested automatically.

+It consists of the following tests:
+- Start by writing a test.
+- Run the test and any other tests.
+At this point, the newly added test should fail.
+If it doesn't fail here, it might not be testing the right thing and thus has a bug in it.
+- Write the minimum amount of code required to make the test pass.
+- Run the tests to check the new test passes.
+- Optionally refactor the code.
+- Repeat from 1.

 # Webpack

 Webpack is a JavaScript module bundler capable of transformating, bundling or packaging any resource or asset like JavaScript, HTML, CSS and images if the corresponding plugins are included.
 It allows a modular approach for the application development.